daniel-iliesh/daniel-iliesh/README.md

 let skills = ["React", "Vue", "Bootstrap", "MERN Stack"]
 ```

-## Goals

-- To continue learning and growing as a software developer
-- To explore new technologies and programming languages
-- To develop real-world projects and build a portfolio

 ## Contact
 Feel free to reach out to me if you have any questions or want to connect.